Career Map: Occupational Therapist

 Step 2 - Send Application Documents to the College

-Contact the College for the Registration Application Form or print it from the website at www.coto.org > Registration > Internationally Educated.
-Complete this form and pay the applicable fees.
+To start the process please go to www.coto.org > Registration > Complete the Online Application Form, review the Guide to Online Application, complete the online form and pay the application fees.
 Fees are listed at the end of this document and on the College website.
-You will also need to send the following information with your application:
+You will also need to submit the following information:

 - Photocopy of your legal work status document (e.g. Canadian Citizenship, Canadian Passport, Canadian Birth Certificate, Record of Landing, Permanent Resident Card or work authorization permit)